buckmelton/notes/bucks-javascript-notes.md

 var y = 7; // Initialize y
 ```
 This code displays "5 undefined" because y's declaration is hoisted, but not its initialization to 7.

+Best practice is to avoid bringing hoisting into play (which can be the source of bugs) by declaring all your variables at the top.

 # Loops:
 ```javascript